Photo: Unknown (prototype asset) / project prototype

 Price: SGD 150–400/night (~€104–276) | Location: 2 Dickson Road, Little India

-Food: Singapore’s Extraordinary Hawker Culture
+Food: Singapore’s Hawker Culture

-The finest hawker centers:
+The best hawker centers:

-• Maxwell Food Centre (Chinatown): The most famous — the Tian Tian Chicken Rice (Hainanese chicken rice, Singapore’s national dish, the stall that Barack Obama visited in 2015), the Zhen Zhen Porridge
+- Maxwell Food Centre (Chinatown): The most famous — the Tian Tian Chicken Rice (Hainanese chicken rice, Singapore’s national dish, the stall that Barack Obama visited in 2015), the Zhen Zhen Porridge

 Practical Notes

 The Singapore sling at the Raffles Long Bar: The Singapore Sling (the gin, cherry brandy, Bénédictine, lime juice, and soda cocktail, created at the Long Bar at Raffles Hotel in 1915) is one of the world’s most famous cocktails at one of the world’s most famous hotel bars.
-The reality: the Long Bar charges SGD 35–38 for the cocktail; the atmosphere is extraordinary; the peanuts thrown on the floor (the tradition) make for an unusual bar experience.
+The reality: the Long Bar charges SGD 35–38 for the cocktail; the atmosphere is lively; the peanuts thrown on the floor (the tradition) make for an unusual bar experience.
 Worth visiting once — not worth abandoning other Singapore experiences for.

 FAQ

 Is Marina Bay Sands worth staying at?
 For the pool experience and the iconic position: yes, once.
-The rooms themselves are standard modern hotel rooms with no distinctive character; the value proposition is entirely the pool access and the extraordinary views.
+The rooms themselves are standard modern hotel rooms with no distinctive character; the value proposition is entirely the pool access and the views.
 Book a room with the bay view (Marina Bay facing) rather than the city-facing rooms.
-The most impactful night is when the pool at sunset (the Singapore skyline visible in all directions from the pool edge at sunset) coincides with clear weather.
+The most impactful night is when a pool sunset (the Singapore skyline visible in all directions from the pool edge at sunset) coincides with clear weather.

 When is the best time to visit Singapore?
-February–April and July–August — the least rainy periods (Singapore’s equatorial climate means rain is possible year-round, typically in short afternoon downpours; the monsoon seasons (November–January and May–June) have heavier and more consistent rain).
+February–April and July–August — the least rainy periods (Singapore’s equatorial climate means rain is possible year-round, typically in short afternoon downpours; the monsoon seasons — November–January and May–June — have heavier and more consistent rain).
 December (Singapore’s Christmas lights on Orchard Road are among the most spectacular in Asia) and June (the Great Singapore Sale) are specific seasonal draws.